Midwife in the Tire Swing

 “Truth, justice and the American way.”

 “Christopher Reeve.
-I saw the movies, both of them.
+I saw the movies, all four of them.
 Very religious.
-I have them both on DVD if you would ever like to come over for an evening.
+I have them on DVD if you would ever like to come over for an evening.
 Marlon Brando sends Christopher Reeve to Earth and says, ‘I send them my only son.’
 It was God sending Christ to Earth.”

 “Christopher Reeve died.
 He fell off his horse.”

 “Like horses?
 I do.
 We all die.
 We are all, each and every one of us, a social unit, ever think about that?
 I do.”

 Sarah straightened and looked Tad Needy in the eye.
 She was taller than he was.
 She felt that this should give her some tactical advantage as she held the high ground.
 The woman in the next office, Heidi, was still watching.
 The man kept on talking.

 “I saw you drive through yesterday.
 I see you’re wearing the Willipaq badge of honor.
 The lime dust streaks on your car?
 The county commissioners voted crushed limestone over oil-topped gravel almost eighty years back.
 How’s about our engineering?
 Crowned roads, Roman roads—you notice that?
 Gives you a sense of being one with history, kinda.
 I’m the Electrolux man, Tad Needy, Jr. Tad Two, they call me.
 You are Sarah Drye.
 Like a vacuum cleaner?
 Special this week only.”

 Old Mayfield—Prentiss Oliver Mayfield—had frozen to death in his unheated room at the rear of the Pythian Brotherhood.
 Consensus had it that he passed out drunk and allowed the coal stove to go out.
 His lips and fingers were blue as the women rapped tentatively and called out his name.
 Just in case they surprised him naked.
 Just in case he had been miraculously restored to life.